edwardcgordon/edwardcgordon.github.io/_posts/2016-08-22-progress-bar.md

 ---
 layout: post
-title: Creating a Progress Bar.
-Without Bootstrap
+title: The Long March of Progress
 excerpt: How to make a progress bar with just HTML, CSS and hard work.
 Or a normal amount of work, as it's quite easy.
 comments: true
 ---